arvsrn/big-chungus/README.md

+Big chungus is a moderation bot with the aim of being efficient and easy to setup.
+> The entire bot can be configured through the [website]().

 ## Features
-* [Raid and nuke protection]() - Protect your server with automated anti-nuke/raid systems and/or manual commands.
+* [Raid and nuke protection]() - Protect your server with automated anti-nuke/raid systems or manual commands.
 * [Fast auto-moderation]() - Automatically delete spam, nsfw messages, links, discord invites, and custom [regex]() matches within milliseconds.
 * [Highly configurable strike system]() - Configure custom punishments for members that trigger on `x` amount of strikes.
+* [The best basic moderation commands]() - Basic moderation commands with heirarchy-based moderation.

 ### Raid and nuke protection
 * Webhooks cannot be created, and will be deleted by the bot immediately (unless unsafe mode is enabled).